Skip to main content

 Now you are done creating your Quiz Module!
 Once the module has been saved, you can add it to a Course using the steps below.

-For more information on viewing, editing or deleting existing Modules, see this article
+For more information on viewing, editing, or deleting existing Modules, see this article

 Adding a Quiz Module to a Course